RAJvardhan621/StudyNotion/README.md

 ![Main Page](images/mainpage.png)
 StudyNotion is a fully functional EdTech platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.

+The front end of StudyNotion is designed using a tool called Figma, which is a popular design tool that allows for the creation of clean and minimal user interfaces.
+You can take a look at the Figma design for the StudyNotion front-end by following this link: https://www.figma.com/file/Mikd0FjHKAofUlWQSi70nf/StudyNotion_shared

 ## Table of Contents

 - [Introduction](#introduction)